hashicorp/boundary-plugin-azure/README.md

-- `filter` (string): The [Azure Resource Manager (ARM) filter](https://docs.microsoft.com/en-us/rest/api/resources/Resources/List) used to select the resources that should be a part of this host set
+- `filter` (string): The [Azure Resource Manager (ARM) filter](https://docs.microsoft.com/en-us/rest/api/resources/Resources/List) used to select the resources that should be a part of this host set.
+See Filters below.

+## Filters

+Azure Resource Manager is used to find matching VMs before their details are looked up.
+There are some limitations with the filtering syntax; specifically, when using tags, other types of filters (such as on resource type) are not allowed.
+As a result, it will generally be useful to filter directly on tag names or values as in the following examples:

+- `tagName eq 'application'`
+- `tagName eq 'application' and tagValue eq 'app2'`